-- An evaluation should be made of the opportunity of establishing an industry standard set of contract terms and conditions agreed by all manufacturers through direct engagement with manufacturers and trade associations / bodies, that more equitably share the risk between suppliers and clients. - Standardization on requirements such as manufacturer warranties, spare parts support and service levels should be considered to help ensure a more equitable and realistic balance of risk is established. - Engagement should take place early with the private sector to ensure the correct technology is being procured based on clinical needs. - Industry should be given the opportunity to provide support to capability building of Borrowers and Bank staff. - More budget should be provided to Borrowers to allow for ongoing training, especially for technicians who operate the MDI equipment.
-This is particularly important of high staff turnover and therefore training of multiple staff should take place to offset the risk of losing operational expertise. - Standard and consistent terms and conditions should be used to make the procurement process more efficient for all and drive fair and equitable risk transfer
+- An evaluation should be made of the opportunity of establishing an industry standard set of contract terms and conditions agreed by all manufacturers through direct engagement with manufacturers and trade associations / bodies. - Standardization on requirements such as manufacturer warranties, spare parts support and service levels should be considered to help ensure a more equitable and realistic balance of risk is established. - Engagement should take place early with the private sector to ensure the correct technology is being procured based on clinical needs. - Industry should be given the opportunity to provide support to capability building of Borrowers and Bank staff.